Is Tap Water Safe to Drink?

 Poor Infrastructure

-In some parts of the world the infrastructure for delivering safe drinking water is either inadequate or outright non-existent so access to clean running water is a privilege rather than a right.
-In countries such as India, almost 70% of the groundwater from underground aquifers used for public consumption contained levels of fluoride higher than acceptable health standards set by the World Health Organization (WHO).
-Such situations are especially worrisome due to the potential long-term health effects that could result from the continued consumption of contaminated tap water.
-By the way, it is NOT recommended in India to drink tap water.
+In some parts of the world, the infrastructure for delivering safe drinking water is either inadequate or outright non-existent, so access to clean running water is a privilege rather than a right.
+In countries such as India, almost 70% of the groundwater from underground aquifers used for public consumption contained fluoride levels higher than acceptable health standards set by the World Health Organization (WHO).
+Such situations are especially worrisome due to the potential long-term health effects of continued consumption of contaminated tap water.

-Do you remember the Flint, Michigan lead issue?
+Do you remember the Flint, Michigan, lead issue?
 As mentioned above, it wasn’t until a pediatrician questioned why so many kids had lead poisoning in that city.
-Flint Michigan Department Attorney Governor

 Every year in Utah, we hear about contaminated water in various cities.
-The thing that is disturbing to me is that we often don’t hear about the “bad” water for a few days when a boil water directive is issued.
-Please don’t count on that water heater in your home for fresh water, in case the water in your city becomes contaminated.
+What is disturbing to me is that we often don’t hear about the “bad” water for a few days when a boil water directive is issued.
+Please don’t count on that water heater in your home for fresh water in case the water in your city becomes contaminated.
 Here is a story from The Deseret News.
+The city of Huntsville, UT recently had a broken pipe between their water treatment plant and the city water storage tank on a hillside.
+The leaky pipe allowed contaminants to enter the water pipe and pollute the water in the storage tank.
+It took almost a week for the water agency people to locate and repair the leak.

 There are so many instances of water quality issues it would take me hours to post them.
 Please keep on top of your water supply.
 You can use reverse osmosis for daily water purification in your home.
-A Big Berkey, or another water purifier can be used as a stopgap until the local water system proves to be safe.
-The prevention of short and long-term health issues is a real concern and you don’t want outside sources prompting you to worry about prevention all the time.
+A Big Berkey or another water purifier like PortaWell can be used as a stopgap until the local water system proves safe.
+Preventing short- and long-term illness and other health issues is a real concern; you don’t want outside sources prompting you to worry about prevention all the time.

 My Personal Experience

-Please note, I lived in a small town in northern Utah back in 1983, and the water had a peculiar taste.
-The color of the water was yellow, yes, you heard that right, yellow.
-I took a white container to the city filled with yellow water and asked them why it would be yellow and not clear.
-They said that our water is safe and we didn’t have to worry about the water.
+Please note that I lived in a small town in northern Utah in 1983, and the water had a peculiar taste.
+The color of the water was yellow; yes, you heard that right; it was yellow.
+I took a white container filled with yellow water to the city and asked them why it would be yellow and unclear.
+They said that our water was safe and we didn’t have to worry about the water.

 After we moved to Southern Utah, we invested in a reverse osmosis unit, yes it removes all the minerals, but it also removes 99.99% of all the bad stuff.
-It cost us about $100.00 a year to replace the filter cartridges and have the unit cleaned and serviced.
+It costs us about $100.00 a year to replace the filter cartridges and have the unit cleaned and serviced.
 It was worth every penny.
 We have never looked back.
-You can get one at Costco fairly cheap, not sure about Sam’s Club.
+You can get one at Costco reasonably cheap, but I am not sure about Sam’s Club.
+When we recently moved into our Accessory Dwelling Unit (ADU) in South Jordan, UT, we paid to have a reverse osmosis filter system installed.
+I sleep better at night knowing I’ve done all I can to protect Mark and me from possible water quality issues.

 More Tips for Storing Water